 While dealing with niche fields such as sailing, shipping, and maritime legality, it is preferred to use the appropriate terms and nomenclature.
-It removes any confusion and avoids any accidental mishaps arising due to some misunderstanding.
+It removes any confusion and avoids accidental mishaps arising due to misunderstanding.

-A simple example would be the directionality of the 2 halves of the boat.
+A simple example would be the directionality of the two halves of the boat.
 If the deck watch were to inform the captain to turn right, it would depend on which way the captain was facing.

 Turning in the wrong direction merely because the instructions weren’t specific could lead to problems.
 On the other hand, using the terms “port” and “starboard” is always preferred.
-These terms are relative to the boat’s position, and not the viewer’s orientation.
+These terms are relative to the boat’s position and not the viewer’s orientation.